N-Yelland/dnd/source/locations/valley_of_lem.rst

     Where other towns might have small houses or farmsteads scattering the fields that surround the town centre, or even nestled up against the outer walls, Lembrow has nothing.
 Though the occasional crumbling ruin of a barn or farmhouse in the outskirts of the town is a reminder that this was not always the case.

     At dawn every day bells ring out from the South tower, which marks the beginning of another day for the townsfolk of Lembrow; another day survived on the border of the Blightwood.
-The guards open the gates, the blacksmith lights his forge, and of blue-robed figures emerge from a large stone building - the Sanitorium - and begin walking the streets, collecting tithes for the Church.
+The guards open the gates, the blacksmith lights his forge, and of blue-robed figures emerge from a large stone building - the Sanatorium - and begin walking the streets, collecting tithes for the Church.

     **Notable Locations:**

-    * Lembrow Sanitorium
+    * Lembrow Sanatorium
     * The Town Square & Blessed Memorial
     * Frangus' Forge
     * The Golden Trout Tavern